Gospel: John 6:1-15

 The men in the story were ready to declare Jesus their Messiah.

-The people fell to the temptation of greed; after they experience God's blessing, they wanted more.
+The people fell to the temptation of greed; after they experienced God's blessing, they wanted more.
 In the people's eyes, what Jesus did was sufficient to make him the prophet-king of a country freed from Rome's dominance.
 So, they made their move, and Jesus fled.

 The multiplication pointed to the Eucharist.
 From one body, God fed many and an abundance remained.
 One small piece of bread was broken and the result was eternal life.
 From the flesh of one man, the world was fed.